In this week’s blog, we’re going to explore the difference between translation, localization and transcreation and which service is right for you.

 It is a creative rewriting process which is essential for high-impact, persuasive texts such as marketing or key business documents, or whenever nuance is key.
 Transcreators will often have a strong writing, creative or journalistic background in order to deliver the highest-quality text.

 The aim of transcreation is to produce a text that sounds as though it was originally written in the target language – This is so that it deeply resonates with the target customer.

 It totally depends on your project’s purpose and your goals.

-If you have highly-technical documents (legal, medical or science-based content), or you have large volumes of content that are required for understanding or information purposes only, translation may be best suited to your needs.
+If you have highly-technical documents (legal, medical, or science-based content), or you have large volumes of content that are required for understanding or information purposes only, translation may be best suited to your needs.

-Whilst translation is the bread and butter for any company aiming to successfully do business overseas, investing in localisation or transcreation services can be the difference between unintentionally offending or misunderstanding consumers and pulling off an emotive and effective international marketing campaign.
+Whilst translation is the bread and butter for any company aiming to successfully do business overseas, investing in localization or transcreation services can be the difference between unintentionally offending or misunderstanding consumers and pulling off an emotive and effective international marketing campaign.

 Get in touch with our friendly team and find out how we can help you get your message across.